Join Our Staff

 We are serious about providing qualified staff for our summer ministry and have developed an intensive 10 day training camp for all of our summer staff to attend.
 Many hours are put into planning an effective training time and a time that will unify the group for a successful summer season.

 Being on camp staff is very demanding and we expect a high level of commitment and service from our staff.
 We train them to consider the physical, social, mental and spiritual health of each camper.
 We teach appropriate discipline techniques, and behaviour management.
-We teach about homesickness, psychological needs, solving arguments, how to stop the bully.
+We teach about homesickness, psychological needs, solving arguments, how to stop the bully, emergency procedures and first aid.

 Staff learn how to work as a team, and how to work the same team thinking into the cabin.
 We work on techniques for teaching activity skills and inclusion of all campers.
 Staff also learn about servant leadership, effective judgment, risk management, and communication.